Spring market presents a once-in-a-lifetime opportunity for sellers

 Compared to the bubble seen a decade before, housing demand is legitimately strong, and inventory is very limited.
 Back then, buyer demand was temporarily fueled by what’s been called “irrational exuberance,” but current optimism in today’s housing market is backed by data.

-Not only that, but 17.8 million residential properties in the U.S. are officially equity-rich, occurring when the combined loan amounts of these homes falls to 50 percent or less of their estimated market value.
+Adding to that, 12 times more homes in the U.S. are equity-rich than underwater, occurring when the combined loan amounts of these homes falls to 50 percent or less of their estimated market value.
 If you’re among the one in three homeowners who’s rich in equity, you’re in a prime position to sell.

 Want to move even faster?